Friday, June 14, 2024

 Alas, we have no bowls of lilacs in our house today.
 We have no lilacs blooming in our garden this year.
 Our lovely Korean Lilac, which struggled last spring, showed no signs of life when winter was done; we finally cut it down this week.
 It was a little sad, but we're grateful for all the lilacs in bloom around town.
 Rick and I went out for a coffee yesterday afternoon (after gardening all morning), and when we stepped outside the café, I caught the scent of lilacs on the breezes.
 Oh, what a delight.

-Lilacs scenting the air reminds me of something I read years ago by Helen Keller.
-I think it was in her autobiography about a time she and her parents traveled by train from her home in the more southerly region of the US, to see a specialist about her eyes up in Boston.
-What caught my attention was Helen's description of how the air was so heavy with fragrance where she lived and she noticed how the scent grew less intense the further north they traveled.
-I was intrigued; it's true, I'd never noticed the air where I lived to be even remotely scented with the fragrance of flowers - be it lilacs, flowering apple trees, or whatever.
+Lilacs scenting the air reminds me of something I read years ago by Helen Keller, maybe it was in her autobiography.
+Details are vague in my mind but it was about a time she traveled north by train from her home in southern US, up to Boston.
+What I never forgot was Helen's description of how the air was so heavy with fragrance where she lived and she noticed how the scent grew less intense the further north she traveled.
+I was intrigued; I'd never noticed the air where I lived to be scented with the fragrance of flowers - be it lilacs, flowering apple trees, or whatever.
 In my experience, one always had to bend nose to petals to catch a whiff.

 Perhaps that's why the anecdote stayed with me.
 I tried to imagine what that must have been like for Helen.
 Not being able to see or hear, she could smell.
 How sharp her sense of smell would have been.
 To think of her noticing the shift in the air, enough to mention it in her writings.
 And for me, what a wonder to imagine places in this world where the fragrance of flowers is so intense the air is drenched with it.
 It's an experience foreign to me.
 Here in northerly Alberta where I live, we get only a few days in a year where we might catch a hint of fragrance when all the trees are blooming.
 I never take it for granted if I happen to catch May Days or lilacs wafting in the air on a perfect summery day.